 If you are not sure whether your Agile PLM Software is performing up to the mark, benchmarking will help you make sense of things.
 Through benchmarking, it is possible to identify the reason for inadequate performance of your PLM software.
 Load testing and benchmarking give companies a detailed report of their software’s health.

-If you are considering an upgrade, chances are you might not need it and could achieve the same performance through fixes after benchmarking while saving valuable time and resources.
+If you are considering an upgrade, chances are you might not need it.
+You could achieve the same performance through fixes after benchmarking while saving valuable time and resources.

-This article expands on how load testing and benchmarking are executed for Agile PLM and what they help you achieve
+This article expands on the method of performing load testing and benchmarking for Agile PLM and what they help you achieve.